cwlowder/netTest/README.md

 * outfile
     * The file that will be printed to and overwritten
     * Can be set to a string

+The rest of the properties should not be edited:
 * sizeofuint8
     * Number of bytes in an uint8
     * Can be set to an int